Grants and Awards

-A number of funding sources are available to members of the Nightingale Fellowship, including the Benevolent Fund which supports those in need, the Esmond Bequest which is available to support continuing education and learning and the Sir Geoffrey Bateman Travel award, offered biannually to applicants wishing to explore an aspect of nursing practice at home or abroad.
+A number of funding sources are available to members of the Nightingale Fellowship, including the Benevolent Fund which supports those in need, the Esmond Bequest which is available to support continuing education and learning and the Sir Geoffrey Bateman Travel award offered annually to applicants wishing to explore an aspect of nursing practice at home or abroad.

 The Benevolent Fund